attack/barometer-forecast_io/README.md

 ## Copyright

-Copyright (c) 2009-2013 Mark G. See LICENSE for details.
+Copyright (c) 2009-2014 Mark Gangl.
+See LICENSE for details.